earthly/earthly/docs/cloud/satellites.md

 # Earthly Satellites

-Earthly Satellites are [remote runners](../remote-runners.md) that work seamlessly with Earthly to improve build times through use of persistent caching.
+Earthly Satellites are [remote runners](../remote-runners.md) that work seamlessly with Earthly, using persistent cache to improve build times.
 Satellites can be either [fully managed](https://earthly.dev/earthly-satellites) by Earthly Cloud or [self-hosted](./satellites/self-hosted.md) in your own environment.

 ## Get started with Earthly Cloud Satellites for free!